Wild dagga flowers

 • Japan (legal for personal use)

-Always verify current local regulations before ordering wild dagga products internationally.
-While uncommon, some municipalities may have specific restrictions on herbal products.
-Reputable online vendors automatically screen shipping destinations for compliance.
+Always verify current local regulations before ordering internationally.
+Laws can change, and reputable vendors typically screen shipping destinations for compliance.
 Most herb enthusiasts worldwide can legally access wild dagga for personal smoking blends and herbal preparations1.

 References